 The compiler resolves identifiers in the order given below.
 (For resolution purposes, two identifiers are considered the same if they are identical after being lowercased.)

 Because functions can be called without a % character (and in traditional Synergy, subroutines can be called without “XCALL”), it’s especially important to understand how the compiler resolves identifiers used in the procedure division that are not also the name of a Synergy statement.
 Note that if the identifier is preceded by a % character, the compiler restricts its search to only look for a function.
 Similarly, if the identifier is preceded by “XCALL,” the compiler only searches for a subroutine.

-Synergy DBL supports memory access mechanisms using the “handle” concept.
 A memory handle is an integer identifier that the Synergy runtime associates with a given memory segment.
-It is to be used whenever that memory segment is referenced.
+All future references to this memory will use this handle.

 A memory handle is either volatile (dynamic) or static.
 Volatile memory handles remain valid until one of the following is true: